spraakbanken/mink-backend/docs/developers-guide.md

 ### Configuration

-The default configuration for the Mink backend is defined in the `Settings` class within `mink/core/config.py`.
-You can override these defaults by creating a `.env` file in the project's root directory.
+Core settings are defined in the `Settings` class within `mink/core/config.py`.
+Module-specific settings live in their respective packages (e.g. `mink/sparv/config.py`, `mink/metadata/config.py`).
+You can override *both* core and module defaults by creating a `.env` file in the project root.
 The `.env` file should use standard environment variable formatting, with each line specifying a key-value pair.
 For example:

 ```ini
 LOG_LEVEL=DEBUG